 The Secretary of Labor will be issuing a model notice by March 25, 2020 that employers will be required to post in conspicuous places on their premises regarding the new law.
 The Secretary of Labor is also required to provide guidance on the new law by April 1, the same day that the law takes effect.

 The Families First Coronavirus Response Act provides tax credits to employers for qualifying emergency family and medical leave and emergency sick leave paid pursuant to the new laws.
-My colleague, Attorney Stephen Yost, CPA will be discussing the details of these tax credits in an article also available on our website.

 We are all learning to live within this unfamiliar and fluid situation and as I write this, Congress is contemplating another relief package that may result in additional impacts on employers and employees.
 However, with such a short window of time for businesses and individuals to familiarize themselves with the new emergency leave laws, it is important to be ready to implement them on April 1, 2020.

 UPDATE March 24, 2020: the Department of Labor issued fact sheets and questions and answers that indicate that the emergency leave requirements will become effective April 1, 2020: